tristansokol/Presentations/How to win StackOverflow/README.md

       * linking other acounts
         * shoe my stack exchaing profile with the other questions
       * link to a meta post about farming questions quickly.
-    * In summary, stack overflow is a community and if you want something from it, you should also give it back.
+    * In summary, stack overflow is a community and if you want something from it, you should also give it back.  - **Only one way to get feedback, check other ways as well**

 * not often though best practices